GuillaumeLegoy/boringdatascience/content/post/Using APIs to Build a Data Project/index.md

 However the "downside" (but very soon to be an upside) is APIs require code and programmatic access to use them.
 It personally used to scare me as I thought APIs were too complex for me to use and only software engineers could make good use of them.
 If you are in the same situation I'm now going to show you that it's far from the truth and that anyone can get started using APIs to gather data.
 I aim to give you enough tools that by the end of this post I hope you'll be confident enough to get started on your own.

-## Digging into Elon Musk tweets in Python using the Requests Library
+## Digging into Elon Musk tweets in Python using the requests library

 For this demo I'll use the [Twitter API](https://developer.twitter.com/en/docs).
 Together we will create a new Poetry project and set up everything we need to access the Twitter API.
 Our objective here is to retrieve Elon Musk tweets.
 By the end you'll be able to use the same methodology to access any API of your choice.
 The authentication method can sometimes be different but the process should be roughly the same.
 Finally always make sure to read the documentation of the API you want to access, it will make your life way easier.